Psalm 145: “Jehovah is near to all that call upon Him, to all that call upon Him in truth.”

 - Pray for God’s presence to be touchable before turning on your device

-- Turn off non-essential stuff and tune in the people around you
+- Turn off non-essential stuff and tune in to the people around you.
+Use the largest screen available

 - EXPECT God to touch your heart.
 Ask him to show up